vinay-ghate/Blog-Platform/README.md

-# Django based platform for craetion and publishing blogs
+# Django based platform for creating and publishing blogs